daniduce/Final-Project/README.md

 ![split_train](https://user-images.githubusercontent.com/69021009/111926005-75ff1e00-8a81-11eb-8354-15a76776069f.png)

 Exploratory Data Analysis is also done.
-This will better helps to understand our data.
-Very first was to check percentage of strike versus non-strike
+This will better help to understand our data.
+Very first thing is to check percentage of strike versus non-strike

 ![strike](https://user-images.githubusercontent.com/69021009/111926153-12292500-8a82-11eb-842e-c9b6c2a86b67.png)